herbertwxin/herbertwxin.github.io/src/content/blog/Fedora Guide.md

 ---
-external: false
 title: "Fedora Silverblue Setup Guide"
 description: "Here are some steps I would take after installing Fedora Silverblue"
-date: 2023-12-25
+pubDate: 2023-12-25
+tags: ["Fedora"]
 ---

 *Feel free to contact me if you have any question with these instructions!
 Either through email or on the website's GitHub repository.*

 > Many of the contents here are borrowed from [Willi Mutschler](https://mutschler.dev/linux/fedora-post-install/#).
 However, since I work with Fedora Silverblue rather than Fedora Workstation, many of the installation steps would be different due to the immutable nature of Silverblue.
 For that reason, I think this post would still show it's value.

 The version used is Fedora Silverblue 39 at the time this post is written.
 Most of the softwares are probably more personal and economists-oriented.

 ## Background Info for Silverblue